buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     format string
-        If the parameter is a string containing @code{%s}, then the repository property from the Change will be substituted in place of the ``%s``.
+        If the parameter is a string containing @code{%s}, then the repository attribute from the Change will be substituted in place of the ``%s``.
 This is usefull when the ChangeSource step knows where the repository resides locally, but doesn't know the scheme used to access it.
-For instance, ``ssh://server/%s`` makes sense if the repository property is the local path of the repository.
+For instance, ``ssh://server/%s`` makes sense if the repository attribute is the local path of the repository.

     dict
-        In this case, the repository URL will be the value indexed by the repository property in the dict given as parameter.
+        In this case, the repository URL will be the value indexed by the repository attribute in the dict given as parameter.

     callable
-        The callable given as parameter will take the repository property from the Change and its return value will be used as repository URL.
+        The callable given as parameter will take the repository attribute from the Change and its return value will be used as repository URL.

 ``timeout``